Chapter 22: Betrayals

 “My boy, what a surprise.”
 Drake approached briskly.
 “How have you come to be here?”

 “Can we talk privately?
-All three of us.”
+The three of us.”
 David glanced at Baldwin and back to Drake.

-“Follow me,” Drake responded with a frown, then instructed a servant.
+“Follow me,” Drake said with a frown.
 “Jonas, see to their horses.”
 He took them to a drawing room filled with ornately carved chairs around a plain trestle table.
-Its walls were lined with oak cabinets filled with books, carvings, and family heirlooms.
+Oak cabinets filled with books, carvings, and family heirlooms lined its walls.

-As they were ushered to chairs, a girl brought in a tray with colorful fruits and fragrant cheeses.
-She was followed by a boy with a pitcher of wine and three cups.
+The earl pointed to chairs.
+A girl brought in a tray with colorful fruits and fragrant cheeses.
+A boy followed with a pitcher of wine and three cups.

 Drake poured for his guests.
 “Tell me what’s happened.”